ergo-services/ergo/docs/basics/logging.md

 `gen.LogLevelError` - Errors that prevent specific operations but don't crash the system.
 Failed requests, unavailable resources, validation failures.

-`gen.LogLevelPanic` - Critical errors requiring immediate attention.
-Despite the name, logging at this level doesn't trigger a panic - it's just the highest severity marker.
+`gen.LogLevelPanic` - Recovered panics inside actor callbacks.
+The highest severity marker.

 Setting a level creates a threshold.
 Set a process to `gen.LogLevelWarning` and it logs warnings, errors, and panics, but suppresses info, debug, and trace.
 Each level implicitly includes all higher severity levels.